 Species Diversity

 Species diversity refers to the variety of species within a given habitat, region, or the entire planet.
-It is the most commonly recognized level of biodiversity and includes all types of organisms, from bacteria and fungi to plants and animals.
+So it is the most commonly recognized level of biodiversity and includes all types of organisms, from bacteria and fungi to plants and animals.
 Species diversity is often measured by counting the number of different species in an area (species richness) and assessing their relative abundance (species evenness).
 A community with high species diversity is generally considered more stable and resilient than one with low diversity.

 Ecosystem Diversity